praveen-manohar/Blackhole-stimulation/README.md

-# black-hole
+# Black Hole Stimulation

-Blackhole stimulation with Threejs + WebGL
+A Web page for Blackhole stimulation with Threejs + WebGL